 I was born in Great Britain and I am of Irish heritage.
 Am I entitled to Irish citizenship/passport?
 It depends.
 If you were born outside the island of Ireland and if either of your parents was an Irish citizen who was born in the island of Ireland, then you are entitled to Irish citizenship, and entitled to apply for an Irish passport under Irish law, irrespective of where you reside.
 You can also apply for Irish citizenship if one of your parents, while not born in the island of Ireland, was an Irish citizen at the time of your birth.
 In most cases applications of this type are made through a grandparent who was born in Ireland.
 You may also qualify if one of your parents obtained Irish citizenship through Naturalisation or Foreign Birth Registration before you were born.
 In these cases, Irish citizenship can be passed on to the next generation as the parent was an Irish citizen at the time of the applicant’s birth.
 Citizenship by Foreign Births Registration applies only from the date of registration.
 Only Irish citizens may hold an Irish passport, but it is not necessary to have an Irish passport to be an Irish citizen.
 Click here for more information on the Foreign Births Register.

 Will there be increased interest in Irish passports among potentially eligible passport holders in the UK?
 If so, will this cause delays in renewal times for existing passport holders?
 Most applicants for Irish passports are in fact renewing previously issued ones.
 These represent the vast majority of all applications and they involve less passport entitlement checking under the Passports Act, 2008.
-Furthermore a new online passport application service for adult renewals is available for applicants all over the world.
+The new Online Passport Renewal Service can be used for adult and child renewals, at www.dfa.ie/passportonline 24 hours a day, 7 days a week, from anywhere in the world.
 Applications take ten working days plus postage time.
 This method is fast, secure and convenient, and eliminates the need for paper application, witness and printed photos.

 Therefore, the decision by the UK to leave the European Union should not have a significant impact on turnaround times for Irish citizens renewing their existing passports.
 The decision by the UK to leave the European Union does not mean that the UK has now left the EU.
 During the withdrawal process, UK passport holders retain all rights which they currently enjoy as citizens of the EU.
 Therefore, there is no urgent need for UK passport holders to look into applying for a passport from another EU member state.
 Nonetheless, due to current high demand worldwide for a variety of reasons, the Passport Office strongly advises all applicants in the UK to check the validity of their current Irish passports (if renewing) at least three months ahead of travel and to apply for renewal of a passport at least seven weeks in advance of travel.